 The town of Luang Prabang boasts a history and culture that is intrinsically linked to Theravada Buddhism.
-The 1,200 monks and novices residing in Luang Prabang make up a significant portion of the town’s overall population.
-Amantaka offers insight into Buddhist culture and an array of activities to get closer to daily life in Luang Prabang.
-Here is a taster of an upcoming local festival.
+Approximately 1,200 monks and novices reside in Luang Prabang, making up a significant portion of the town’s overall population.
+Situated in the heart of this UNESCO World Heritage Site, surrounded by beautiful temples and within walking distance of the Mekong River, Amantaka offers insight into Buddhist culture and an array of activities allowing guests to participate in the daily life and important festivals of Luang Prabang.

 Amantaka’s Cultural Sojourn offers guests a firsthand experience of Boun Ok Phan-Sa – a festival that celebrates the end of Buddhist Lent with a number of meaningful and photogenic ceremonies and processions.

 Boun Ok Phan-Sa

 8 October 2014 – The End of Buddhist Lent

 9 October 2014 – The Fireboat Procession (Lay Heua Fay)

 Buddhist Lent takes place over the rainy season, during which the monks fast and retreat for three months.
 Boun Ok Phan-Sa celebrates the end of this period and welcomes the autumn sunshine.
 On the first day of this atmospheric festival, 8 October, donations and offerings are made at temples all over town.
 In the evening, temples host peaceful candlelit processions.
 The following day, 9 October, culminates in a magnificent fireboat procession, after which hundreds of colourful offerings decorated with flowers, incense and candles are set adrift on the Mekong to thank the river spirits.